 We’ve covered a lot of basics and theory so far.
 We haven’t yet given you a framework to help build your first stock market investment portfolio.
 So, let’s get right to it.

-I'll discuss what you should invest in, when to do so, where to do it and, ultimately, why you need to do it.
+I'll discuss what you could invest in, when you'd want to do so, where to do it and, ultimately, why you ought to do it.

-Allocate a very, very small portion of your portfolio to side projects and start-ups (like this blog) and allocate another small portion to personal development; Learning a new skill each year is a very effective way to compound yourself.
+Then, you could allocate a very, very small portion of your portfolio to side projects and allocate another small portion to personal development; Learning a new skill each year is a very effective way to compound yourself.
 Place the remainder of your savings in the stock market (split between stocks & bonds, of course).

 So the ideal split looks something like:

 From our research online, a good rule of thumb to adopt when figuring out your asset allocation is: Take your age and subtract it from 100.
 This is the percentage of your stock market portfolio you should put in stocks.
 The rest goes into bonds.

 This way, the older you get the more you will have allocated to the safe haven and low volatility of bonds.
 The younger you are, the more you can withstand volatility in the markets and, therefore, the more you should be exposed to stocks.

 The calculation behind how much cash you need depends on whether you are still working or have retired.
 We’ll do a full post covering these scenarios and more in greater detail.

 For now, and assuming you are working, keep 6 months worth of living expenses in cash.
 Your cash cushion will protect you in case you lose your job and scramble to find a replacement.
 It will deter you from tapping into your long-term stock market portfolio – something you should never be doing.
 If you are retired, make sure your cash cushion can last you for 2-3 years if needed.
 Your retired cash cushion doesn’t necessarily need to be in cold hard cash, but it does need to be liquid and cashable immediately.
 Again, the details of this calculation will be covered in greater depth in a full dedicated post.